 Lightstream offers loans from 4.9% APR (with autopay) and a maximum amount of up to $100,000.
 You can take up to seven years to repay the loan.

 Marcus by Goldman Sachs offers loans of up to $40,000, and you can take up to seven years to repay.
 Interest rates range from 6.99% to 19.99%.

 Consolidating installment loan debt using debt management plans

 A debt management plan (or DMP) is exactly what it sounds like — a plan you make to manage your debt.

 DMPs are done with the help of a professional, usually an expert in credit counseling.
 That professional will help you use your existing assets—like leveraging your home equity or retirement savings — to consolidate your debts and make them easier to resolve.

-If you don’t have these assets, your DMP case manager will work with your lenders to settle your debts, try to find you the lowest rates, etc., then manage your payments for you.
+If you don’t have these assets, your DMP case manager will work with your lenders to settle your debts, find you the lowest rates, etc. and then manage your payments.

 For you, it will feel like a consolidation loan because you will only make one payment each month.
-In this case though, your DMP manager will take that single payment and allocate it across your existing accounts for you, until all your debts are paid off.
+In this case, your DMP manager will take that single payment and allocate it across your existing accounts for you until all your debts are paid off.